DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The current implementation only supports devices that support the same speed
-and duplex to be added as a members to the same bonded device.
-The bonded device
+and duplex to be added as a members to the same bonding device.
+The bonding device
-inherits these attributes from the first active member added to the bonded
+inherits these attributes from the first active member added to the bonding
-device and then all further members added to the bonded device must support
+device and then all further members added to the bonding device must support
 these parameters.

 A bonding device must have a minimum of one member before the bonding device